Essential-coding/animals/README.md

  #### Wireframes expectations

- Most of the things was as i expected according to the wireframes.
-However there were some minor things that i readjusted.
+Most of the things were as I expected, according to the wireframes.
+However, there were some minor things that I readjusted.

  #### Sections in the page

 #### Different animals

-Another thing is that in my wireframe if we go to the "different animals" section it says that i should have a title on the left bottom but then i saw that it did not look so well, so i decided to just have a title/headline in the middle of the cards for a better outlook.
+Another thing is that in my wireframe if we go to the "different animals" section it says that i should have a title on the left bottom, but then I saw that it did not look so well, so i decided to just have a title/headline in the middle of the cards for a better outlook.

 #### Does the animal matter

-On the desktop it almost went as expected to the wireframes but eventually when i came across the section 'why animals matter' i finally realized that i would like to readjust that headline into ''Does the animal matter" for a better understandning.
+On the desktop it almost went as expected, to the wireframes but eventually when I came across the section 'why animals matter' I finally realized that I would like to readjust that headline into ''Does the animal matter" for a better understanding.

-In the section of "Does animal matter" i also realized that it is better to use a carousel fade for images than just an image.
-The reason is because i want to attract the audience not just by looking at paragraphs but also to experience its nature.
+In the section of "Does animal matter" I also realized that it is better to use a carousel fade in images than just an image.
+The reason is because I want to attract the audience, not just by looking at paragraphs, but also to experience its nature.

 #### Food chain

-I also changed the arrows in the food chain section because i am describing a food chain and it would look more nicely if it started with something from the top.
+I also changed the arrows in the food chain section because I am describing a food chain and it would look nicer if it started with something from the top.
-Therefore i added an extra image both for the outlook and that it would describe the food chain in a more simplified way.
+Therefore, I added an extra image both for the outlook and that it would describe the food chain in a more simplified way.
-I also added headlines for the images.
+I also added headlines to the images.

 #### Contact

-In the contact section it got me a nice idea and that was to put a background image of a cat for a greater look.
+In the contact section it got me a nice idea and that was to put a background image of a cat for a great look.
-I also changed the descripition of the radio buttons.
+I also changed the description of the radio button.

 ### Design Choices